seanpue/graphtransliterator/README.rst

 .. figure:: https://raw.githubusercontent.com/seanpue/graphtransliterator/master/docs/_static/sample_graph.png
    :alt: sample graph

    Sample directed tree created by Graph Transliterator.
 The `rule` nodes are in double circles, and `token` nodes  are single circles.
 The numbers are the cost of the particular edge, and less costly edges are searched first.
-Previous token class (``prev_classes``) and previous token (``prev_tokens``) constraints are found on edges before leaf rule nodes.
+Previous token classes and previous tokens that must be present are found as constraints on the arcs incident to the terminal leaf `rule` nodes.